Skip to main content

 DynamoDB (decisions) → Alert/Block

-→ Kinesis Firehose → S3 (archive for model retraining)
+→ Amazon Data Firehose → S3 (archive for model retraining)

-Fraud detection systems on AWS process millions of transactions in real-time, scoring each transaction against ML models trained on historical fraud patterns.
-The key is sub-100ms end-to-end latency — slow fraud detection means either blocking legitimate transactions or letting fraudulent ones through.
+The platform scores millions of transactions per day against ML models trained on historical fraud patterns.
+End-to-end latency under 100ms is non-negotiable — slow fraud detection either blocks legitimate transactions or lets fraudulent ones complete.

 Digital Banking / Neobank Platform